-Why does bus and rail based public transport suck in Aotearoa New Zealand?
+Why is bus and rail based public transport not meeting the needs of communities in Aotearoa New Zealand?

 There are 16 regions in Aotearoa New Zealand, with 1 region having a population over 1 million, 1 region having a population over 600,000, 2 regions having populations over 500,000, 1 region having a population over 300,000, million, 2 regions having populations over 200,000, 4 regions with populations between 100,000 to 199,999 and 5 regions with populations less than 99,999.

-More densely populated regions like Auckland, Wellington and Christchurch and lessor extent Hamilton have better public transport services and less populated regions have little or no public transport services like the Westland region.
+More densely populated regions like Auckland, Wellington, Canterbury and lessor extent Waikato have better public transport services and less populated regions have little or no public transport services like the Westland region.

 The cost to each region with a population, less than 300,000 to maintain and operate a regional public transport system is expensive, especially for those regions who have populations less than 200,000.